 Most of us like to have a lot of stuff.
 But do we really need it all?
-Do you use everything that you own, or is there something in your home that you could sell online on Amazon or eBay?
+Do you use everything you own, or is there something in your home that you could sell online on Amazon or eBay?
 Think about your home.
 Perhaps you do not need as much space as you currently have and can downsize to a smaller home or apartment.
-There are a lot of benefits to downsizing your home that will save you a lot of money.
+There are a lot of benefits to downsizing the home that will save you a lot of money.

 7. Become Self-Sufficient